[Root] / Extensibility / Best Practices Guide

 Creating the assertion class using the type parameters is almost always reserved for when a derived class is defined.
 The rest of the time, the goal will be to create an instance of MyBaseClassAssertions<MyBaseClass, MyBaseClassAssertions>.

 Having a class simply named MyBaseClassAssertions is therefore a useful shortcut.
-That is the class name that will be used most often in code.
+That is the class name that will be used almost all the time in code.

 Copy Code